Why Is Empathy Important In Society: Stephen Hawking Told Us

 V S Ramachandran: Do mirror neurons make us feel empathy?

-Prof. Ramachandran has been a passionate flag-bearer for mirror neurons.
-His NYT bestseller book, The Tell-Tale Brain, walks us through his argument that our mirror neurons might be crucial in helping humans go leaps beyond the apes in developing self-awareness, humor, and complex thinking.
+His NYT bestseller, The Tell-Tale Brain, shows us how mirror neurons may have helped humans make the leap beyond apes in developing self-awareness, humor, and complex thinking.

 These (mirror) neurons are probably involved in empathy for pain.
 If I really and truly empathize with your pain, I need to experience it myself.
 That’s what the mirror neurons are doing, allowing me to empathize with your pain—saying, in effect, that person is experiencing the same agony and excruciating pain as you would if somebody were to poke you with a needle directly.
 That’s the basis of all empathy.